 Toluna is a product tester that follows your standard survey and product testing where you get to try out free products from brands such as Maybelline and Nivea just to name a couple.

-All you really need to do is to sign up and it’s completely free.
+All you need to do is to sign up, and it’s completely free.

-Although it’s more about how fortunate you really are, since there’s a more limited number of items up for grabs, and you’d need to apply for each individual item one at a time on their product testing page and go through a bunch of surveys.
+Although it’s more about how fortunate you are, since there’s a more limited number of items up for grabs, you’d need to apply for each item one at a time on their product testing page and go through several surveys.

-Seeing as Toluna has a massive member base, however, it’ll be kinda hard to always be receiving free products to test.
-However, they do pay you after each survey you complete, so that’s something worth note.
+As Toluna has a massive member base, it’ll always be hard to receive free products to test.
+However, they pay you after each survey you complete, so that’s something worth noting.

-Most of the items you can expect on offer from Toluna are cosmetic and sanitary.
+Most of the items you can expect from Toluna are cosmetic and sanitary.

 Why Use Free Product Testing?